Mary Adams (broadcaster)

-Mary Grace Agnes Adams (née Campin OBE; 10 March 1898 – 15 May 1984) was an English television producer, programme director and administrator who worked for the BBC.
+Mary Grace Agnes Adams (née Campin; 10 March 1898 – 15 May 1984) was an English television producer, programme director and administrator who worked for the BBC.
 She was instrumental in setting up the BBC's television service both before and after the Second World War.
 Her daughter says, "She was a socialist, a romantic and could charm with her charisma, spontaneity, and quick informed intelligence.
 She was a fervent atheist and advocate of humanism and common sense, accepting her stance without subjecting it to analysis."
 Mary Adams was the first female television producer for the BBC.

 Biography

 Mary Adams was born on 10 March 1898 at Well House Farm, Hermitage, Berkshire.
-She gained a first-class honours degree in Botany from the University College of South Wales and Monmouthshire (now Cardiff University).
-Subsequently Adams studied tissue culture at Cambridge University at the Strangeways Research Laboratory under Professor Strangeways.
+She gained a first-class honours degree in Botany from the University College of South Wales and Monmouthshire (later Cardiff University).
+Subsequently Adams studied tissue culture at Newnham College, Cambridge, working at the Strangeways Research Laboratory under Thomas Strangeways.
 After her series "Six Talks on Heredity" was broadcast on BBC Radio, she left research and joined the BBC's Further Education Department in 1930.